Financial Aid

 - Financial Need is $13,900 - $1,000 = $12,900

 The Net Price Calculator is a resource for students and parents that can provide a preliminary estimate of federal, state, and institutional aid eligibility.
-It can be used to help families gauge how much aid the student may be awarded and to make arrangements to cover the remaining cost of attendance.
+It can be used to help families gauge how much aid the student may be offered and to make arrangements to cover the remaining cost of attendance.

 Special Circumstances